AxonIQ/reference-guide/axon-framework/messaging-concepts/message-intercepting.md

 #### `@CommandHandlerInterceptor` Annotation

-The framework has the ability to add a Handler Interceptor as a `@CommandHandlerInterceptor` annotated method with on the Aggregate/Entity.
+The framework has the ability to add a Handler Interceptor as a `@CommandHandlerInterceptor` annotated method on the Aggregate/Entity.
 The difference between a method on an Aggregate and a "[regular](message-intercepting.md#command-handler-interceptors)" Command Handler Interceptor, is that with the annotation approach you can make decisions based on the current state of the given Aggregate.
 Some properties of an annotated Command Handler Interceptor are: